fbpx Housing FAQ | University of West Alabama Skip to main content

 What is the MyHousing portal?

-MyHousing is your online resource for all things housing and can be found online at http://myhousing.uwa.edu.
+The MyHousing portal is your online resource for all things housing and UWA resources.

 • See messages and alerts from the Housing Office